yacinebenchehida/SAMPLE/To-do.md

 To-do lists for Yacine and for Henrique

 ## Yacine
+- ~~Set the seed for the example~~
-- Set the seed for the example
+- Add the seed (812) to the example
-- Re-do the figure
+- Re-do the figure (with the 06m instead of 6m)
-- Make the example file available to users
+- Make the example file already preloaded into the package
 - Add examples on how to run the functions at the end of every function
 - Update the simulation script